-If you have heart disease and you have concerns, talk with your doctor who understands your current health status and medical history to best assess your risks related to COVID-19.
+If you have heart disease and you have concerns, talk with your healthcare provider who understands your current health status and medical history to best assess your risks related to COVID-19.

-There has been speculation and misinformation around whether heart patients should continue taking their ACE-i and ARB medications.
-Please know that our team of cardiologists continues to monitor information closely and that we are following guidelines set forth by the American College of Cardiology (ACC).
-The ACC recommends the continued use of angiotensin converting enzyme inhibitors (ACE-i) or angiotensin receptor blocker (ARB) medications for all patients already prescribed for indications such as heart failure, hypertension or ischemic heart disease.
+There have been questions about whether people with heart disease should continue taking their ACE-i and ARB medications.
+Our team of cardiologists is monitoring this closely and following guidelines set forth by the American College of Cardiology (ACC).
+The ACC recommends continuing to use angiotensin converting enzyme inhibitors (ACE-i) or angiotensin receptor blocker (ARB) medications for anyone who already has them prescribed for conditions such as heart failure, hypertension or ischemic heart disease.

-All heart disease patients who are diagnosed with COVID-19 should be fully evaluated by their physician before adding or removing any medications, especially chloroquine or hydroxychloroquine (Plaquenil.)
+All people with heart disease who are diagnosed with COVID-19 should be fully evaluated by their physician before adding or removing any medications, especially chloroquine or hydroxychloroquine (Plaquenil).

 The Centers for Disease Control and Prevention (CDC) also offers specific recommendations for people at risk for serious illness, including COVID-19.